oliverturner/absolute-unit/README.md

 const unit = round(pie, 2); // => 3.14
 ```

-In the meantime you *can* get the absolute value of a number
+In the meantime you can also get the absolute value of a number
 (the non-negative value of x without regard to its sign)

 ```js